 Ground frozen for at least 2 years (permafrost) underlies much of the modern Arctic.
 However, permafrost is rapidly thawing as the climate warms, causing significant changes to Arctic landscapes.
 We currently lack a mechanistic understanding of how the presence of permafrost influences landforms such as hillslopes and rivers, so we cannot accurately predict how they will respond to permafrost thaw.
 This poses an incredible challenge to the people living in and making policy for permafrost regions, and disproportionately affects Alaska Native communities and other Indigenous residents of the Arctic.

 My doctoral work focused primarily on permafrost riverbank erosion, which already poses a threat to many houses and pipelines in Alaska, and is hypothesized to increase in coming decades.
-My work includes conducting frozen flume experiments and developing a mechanistic model for permafrost riverbank erosion.
+My lab group is conducting frozen flume experiments on ice-covered rivers and studying rapidly eroding permafrost gullies near Kotzebue, Alaska.

 Influence of landscape dynamics on carbon cycling

-I have been lucky to be included in numerous collaborations to characterize organic carbon fluxes in permafrost floodplains.
-This work includes taking samples from the floodplain and of water and sediment from the river and riverbed to understand where carbon is present, how much, and what classes of organic molecules are present.
-In addition, I have worked with microbiologists to understand how river migration may influence microbial communities present in floodplains.
+I collaborate with chemists and biologists to characterize organic carbon fluxes in permafrost environments.
+This work includes taking samples of water and sediment to understand where carbon is present, how much, and how old it is.
+In addition, I have worked with microbiologists to understand how landscape structure shapes microbial communities and what unique microbes live in permafrost.

 Plants are known to provide a significant source of strength and cohesion to soils on hillslopes and riverbanks, but they have only been present for less than 20% of Earth’s history.
 What did landscapes look like before there were land plants?

 To address this question, I have conducted multi-year monitoring along the Amargosa River in Death Valley National Park.
 This reach of the Amargosa lacks plants, and its banks are instead held together by salt crusts and mud.
 The river also rarely flows, yet it has a surprisingly similar form to other modern rivers with vegetation and perennial water flow.
-I am currently working on experiments to quantify the effects of plant root anchoring from the grain scale and upwards.
+I have also worked to improve analytical approaches and resistive force theory to model root reinforcement at the scale of individual plants and root branches.